benmvp/slides/2018/ndcsydney/nav-react.md

 NOTES:
-- Two major players are NPM & Bower
+- Two major players are NPM & Yarn
-- But pretty much everyone uses NPM
+  * Now they more or less do the same thing
-- Never used Bower before, but have seen some older packages that area available on both
+- I currently use Yarn, by Facebook
-- Funniest thing: you install Bower with NPM!
+  * But am considering switching back to NPM
-- Facebook just released Yarn last October!
+  * Facebook no longer has a dedicated team on Yarn

 /////
 <!-- .slide: data-background="url(../../img/nav-react/mercury.jpg) no-repeat center" data-background-size="cover" -->